atin072003/DSA-Assignment/README.md

 Find its time and space complexities.
 Explain with suitable example.](answers/q8.md)
 9. [Find the longest common prefix among a list of strings.
 Write its algorithm, program.
 Find its time and space complexities.
 Explain with suitable example.](answers/q9.md)
-10.[Generate all permutations of a given string.
+10. [Generate all permutations of a given string.
 Write its algorithm, program.
 Find its time and space complexities.
 Explain with suitable example.](answers/q10.md)